Hedgehog fungus: benefits, dosage, contraindications

 Gastritis ✪✪✪✪✪

-The extract of Lion's Mane mushroom has shown significant gastroprotective potential by reducing the severity of gastric ulcers in animal models.
-This efficacy is attributed to the anti-inflammatory and antioxidant properties of mushroom polysaccharides, which favorably regulate inflammatory cytokines and strengthen the gastric mucosal barrier, thereby contributing to better mucosal integrity and reduced gastric acidity.
+The Lion's Mane mushroom extract has shown significant gastroprotective potential by reducing the severity of gastric ulcers in animal models.
+This efficacy is attributed to the anti-inflammatory and antioxidant properties of the mushroom's polysaccharides, which favorably modulate inflammatory cytokines and strengthen the gastric mucosal barrier, thereby contributing to improved mucosal integrity and reduced gastric acidity.
 These results encourage further clinical studies to confirm these effects in humans.

 Posologie